Melt-Quench Tutorial¶

 import amorphouspy as am

-from amorphouspy.potentials.potential import (
+from amorphouspy.lammps.potentials.potential import (

 compatible_potentials,